A brief history of Israel-Palestine conflict in 10 maps

 The Balfour declaration

 The Israeli-Palestinian issue goes back nearly a century when Britain, during World War I, pledged to establish a national home for the Jewish people in Palestine under the Balfour Declaration.
+British troops took control of the territory from the Ottoman Empire at the end of October 1917.

 Jewish immigration to Palestine